Quick And Dirty mREIT Discounts For 2017

 If you're primarily using this article for the quick discounts to book value, use the column with the red heading in this table.

 Prices for 10/2/2016 are from 9/30/2016 because there were no trading days in the range.
-I've narrowed the table above down to showing only 5 major dates.
-We can see the end of each quarter and the value shortly before trump won the election.
+I've narrowed the table above down to show only 5 major dates.
+We can see the end of each quarter and the value shortly before Trump won the election.
 The major factor investors need to understand for mREITs is that the huge shock to the yield curve was going to hammer away at values.

 When a mortgage REIT holds agency RMBS, they are essentially positioned to bet against volatility.
 If interest rate volatility is high, there are significant losses to the portfolio.
 The residential mortgage REIT holding fixed-rate RMBS has a few options.